How COVID-19 clinical trials are planned and what we can learn

 These trials mark another step forward for the industry that was, only months prior, at a complete standstill.
-It appears, with a boom in research at the moment, that clinical studies are truly back up and running, and so begs the question: how has such a dramatic change been possible in so little time?
+It appears, with a boom in clinical research at the moment, that clinical studies are truly back up and running, and so begs the question: how has such a dramatic change been possible in so little time?

 The answer lies in how research everywhere has responded to, and is now successfully operating under, government guidance.
 In the US, while details published by the FDA makes clear that anything written in their March 2020 document is recommended and not required, how the industry has responded to this advice appears to have triggered current activity.
 According to Healthgrades COVID-19 Patient Confidence Study, that's results were published only last week, around 86% of patients surveyed are now comfortable visiting health care providers.
 Chief Medical Officer at Healthgrades, Brad Bowman, MD, has also gone on record to state his optimism for the industry in the coming months:

 “As the country emerges from COVID-19, we’re watching consumer confidence shift back to where it was prior to the onset of this crisis.”